 How did the Maui fire start?
 What we know about the cause of the Lahaina blaze

-Deadly wildfires burning in Hawaii have forced evacuations and cut power to thousands, fueled by a mix of land and atmospheric conditions that can create "fire weather."
-A massive blaze destroyed much of the historic town of Lahaina, on Maui, sending some people running into the harbor seeking safety.
+Deadly wildfires burning in Hawaii have killed dozens and forced thousands to evacuate, fueled by a mix of land and atmospheric conditions that can create "fire weather."
+A massive blaze destroyed much of the historic town of Lahaina, on Maui.

-At least 36 people were killed in the fires, Maui County said in a statement Wednesday night.

 What caused the Maui fire?